wso2/oxygen-ui/CONTRIBUTING.md

  - [Designing](#designing)
  - [Versioning](#versioning)

+You can contribute to the library by reviewing and providing comments on [pull requests](https://github.com/wso2/oxygen-ui/pulls) and [issues](https://github.com/wso2/oxygen-ui/issues), enhancing our [documentation](https://github.com/wso2/oxygen-ui/tree/main/docs/website), resolving bugs, or introducing new features through pull requests.

 ## Setting Up Development Environment

 Follow this guide to set up the source code, development tools & other software.